-Melmott Ltd has an income year from 1 July 2013 to 30 June 2014.
-On 1 October 2013, Melmott Ltd became a subsidiary member of a consolidated group and then exited the group on 1 February 2014.
-On 1 April 2014, Melmott Ltd became a member of another consolidated group and at 30 June 2014 was still a member of this other consolidated group.
+Melmott Ltd has an income year from 1 July to 30 June.
+On 1 October 2022, Melmott Ltd became a subsidiary member of a consolidated group and then exited the group on 1 February 2023.
+On 1 April 2023, Melmott Ltd became a member of another consolidated group and at 30 June 2023 was still a member of this other consolidated group.

-In calculating its FDT liability for the income year, Melmott Ltd must determine the deficit balances that it had in its franking account just before it joined each of the consolidated groups.
+In calculating its FDT liability for 2022-23, Melmott Ltd must determine the deficit balances that it had in its franking account just before it joined each of the consolidated groups.